robrwo/SemanticWeb-Schema/README.md

 missing or inconsistent dependency, and increase the time it would take to install if users want multiple classes.

 The benefit of saving disk space is rather small considering the potential problems.

+# SUPPORT FOR OLDER PERL VERSIONS

+Since v21.0.0, the this module requires Perl v5.14 or later.

+Future releases may only support Perl versions released in the last ten years.

 # SEE ALSO